CollaboRateMgmt/CollaboRate/README.md

 2. **Fair financials.** It defines a general-purpose and accurate measure of the smallest possible intellectual effort.
 We call this the microtask.
 Work measurement is very important for fairness and trust among all.
    You pay workers X times the number of  microtasks.
 X is the money per microtask that you pay.
 X is visible to the public.

-   Similarly, the customer pays Y times the number of microtasks in the project.
+   The customer pays Y times the number of microtasks in the project.
 Y is the money per microtask that the customer pays.

-   Market forces may fix X and Y. Even government laws may restrict their values to lie within a pre-defined range.
+   Market forces may fix X and Y. In future, government laws may even restrict their values to lie within a pre-defined range.

    We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.